NervanaSystems/neon/doc/source/installation.rst

 Installation
 ===============

-Let's get you started using Neon to build deep learning models!
+Let's get you started using neon to build deep learning models!

 Requirements
 ~~~~~~~~~~~~